 - Banco Popular: no fees

-#35 We said earlier that you can pay almost everything in USD, but that doesn’t mean you should!
-The official currency is still the Colon and you’ll get a better price 99% of the times in colones just by using them instead of USD.
+#35 We said earlier that you could pay almost everything in USD, but that doesn’t mean you should!
+The official currency is still the Colon, and you’ll get a better price 99% of the time in colones just by using them instead of USD.

-We have saved up to 10% for paying things in colones.
-If you think it might be the case, ask for the price in the currencies, or the exchange rate.
-If it’s below the official one, you win, if it’s above you lose.
+We have saved up to 10% for paying for things in colones.
+If you think it might be the case, ask for the price in both currencies or the exchange rate.
+If it’s below the official one, you win.
+If it’s above, you lose.

 #36 Visa and MasterCard cards are accepted in many places, yet I wouldn’t rely on them completely.
 You’ll still find many guest houses/hostels, small restaurants, and shops that will only accept cash.

-To reduce the money we carry around, we always prefer to pay with card.
-In Costa Rica, we were never asked an extra fee to pay with card, which is nice!
+We always prefer to pay with a card to reduce the money we carry around.
+In Costa Rica, we were never asked for an extra fee to pay with a card, which is nice!

 #37 Costa Rica translates to Rich Coast, but expensive coast would be a fit also… Costa Rica is probably the most expensive country in Central America and Latin America.
 Well, together with Belize.
 Belize can also be an expensive destination to travel to.

-During our stay in Costa Rica, we spent about 120 USD per day, meaning 60 per day per person (traveling as a couple).
-Remember, we are budget travelers staying in guest houses/hostels and eating on Sodas.
-It’s probably possible to reduce this value on up to 5 to 10USD, but not more than that!
+During our stay in Costa Rica, we spent about 120 USD daily, meaning 60 per day per person (traveling as a couple).
+Remember, we are budget travelers staying in guesthouses/hostels and eating in Sodas.
+It’s probably possible to reduce this value by up to 5 to 10USD, but not more than that!
 As you can see, our Costa Rica travel costs are already way above average.

 However, we should note that there are some affordable things in Costa Rica, like accommodation and fuel.
-In Costa Rica, we paid between 15 and 30 USD per night (for two) which is fairly inexpensive.
-While fuel costs about 1 USD per liter which is pretty cheap compared to Europe’s prices.
+In Costa Rica, we paid between 15 and 30 USD per night (for two), which is relatively inexpensive.
+At the same time, fuel is pretty cheap compared to Europe’s prices.

 #39 When it comes to tipping, you should know that there’s no need to tip.
 Most restaurants charge a 10% service fee.
 Note that this fee isn’t included in the prices on the menu.

 Also, there’s a 13% VAT tax, which sometimes isn’t included in the many, which makes it even more confusing.
-When looking at the menu make sure that you understand if it’s all included, or if you need to add 10% or 23% (tax + service fee).
+When looking at the menu, ensure you understand if it’s all included or if you need to add 10% or 23% (tax + service fee).

-Honestly, it’s very confusing at first and if you aren’t prepared for it you may be conned.
-At least, I’m pretty sure we were the first time, before researching exactly how it works.
+Honestly, it’s very confusing at first, and if you aren’t prepared for it, you may feel conned.
+At least, I’m pretty sure we were the first time before understanding exactly how it works.

 How to travel in Costa Rica

-#40 Costa Rica is a small country but it takes much longer than it seems to get around.
-Also, this tip is valid for both public transports and driving yourself.
+#40 Costa Rica is a small country, but it takes much longer than it seems to get around.
+Also, this tip is valid for both public transport and driving yourself.

 You may be tempted to think you can do all of Costa Rica in 7 or 10 days, but you are wrong.
-Keep your itinerary with 4 or 5 destinations, or you’ll be driving all the time, not having much fun!
+Keep your itinerary with 4 or 5 destinations, or you’ll always be driving, not having much fun!

-#41 Public transports are actually fairly easy to use.
-There are public buses to all the major tourist attractions plus they are actually cheap, which will help to keep your travel costs down.
+#41 Public transportation is fairly easy to use.
+There are public buses to all the major tourist attractions, plus they are also cheap, which will help keep your travel costs down.

-#42 We haven’t really used San Jose’s bus system, so we can’t really advise you on that.
-However, you should know that taxi drivers in Costa Rica, especially in San Jose don’t have a good reputation.
+#42 We haven’t used San Jose’s bus system, so we can’t advise you.
+However, you should know that taxi drivers in Costa Rica, especially in San Jose, don’t have a good reputation.
 Instead, we advise you to use UBER or a similar service.

-Yet, people make a huge deal of renting a car and driving in Costa Rica.
+Yet, people make a huge deal about renting a car and driving in Costa Rica.
 Why?
-Well, there a few things you should keep in mind:
+Well, there are a few things you should keep in mind:

 - Car renting in itself isn’t that expensive, the problem is the insurance.
 You won’t be able to find unbelievable deals in Costa Rica.